Flexberry/flexberry.github.io/pages/guides/practical-guides/flexberry-desinger/gpg_practical-guides-uml.en.md

 * Software developers a set of tools platform Flexberry helps to solve and automate many practical tasks, such as:
 * creating code-level classes and objects, relevant to the subject entities and their отношениям;
 * ORM (Object-Relational Mapping) object - relational mapping, storing object data in a relational database, including object nasledujuca классов;
-* support for various RDBMS and data source support any other `природы`; creating a UI (availability of ready-made controls for Win-and Web-applications);
+* support for various RDBMS and data source support any other «nature»; creating a UI (availability of ready-made controls for Win-and Web-applications);
 * implementation of the system architecture from a monolithic to a distributed multi-level.